voberle/adventofcode/2022/day17/README.md

 I went for detecting when the top of the chamber (like top 20 lines) repeat for a specific rock type.

 Performance: While I didn't try to optimize for speed, it runs quite fast, 3.2 ms for both parts.

+## Update

+I realized later that I could have simplified things by listing the coordinates of each rock, trying to move the rocks and check if it works.